znkr/cec/README.md

 The CEC logic itself is implemented on top of a device abstraction that should make it possible to support all devices that allow access to the raw CEC messages.
-However, at the moment only an implementation for the Rapsberry Pi exists, as well as a fake for testing.
+However, at the moment only an implementation for the Raspberry Pi exists, as well as a fake for testing.

 ## Getting Started with a Raspberry Pi